Vaping And Your Oral Health

 A study published in iScience confirmed that there is a definite link between vaping and gum disease1.
 It showed that as much as 43 percent of people who vape on a regular basis have gum disease!
 That’s a significant percentage that shouldn’t be ignored.
 If you suspect you may have gum disease, the best thing to do is get ahead of it before it gets worse.
 Consult your dental professional for the best ways to reverse the damage and prevent further complications.

-vector image tooth caries disease.
+Vector image tooth caries disease.
 Surface caries.
-Deep caries Pulpitis Periodontitis.
+Deep caries pulpitis periodontitis.

 Vaping and the Ability To Heal